MarvinKweyu/MarvinKweyu/README.md

  - [TambuaShamba](https://github.com/MarvinKweyu/tambua-shamba/)
  Understanding the health of a farm based on soil organic carbon

- Stick around, make a pull, and let's share :rocket:, there's always more to come :construction_worker:
+ Stick around, make a pull, and let's share :rocket: there's always more to come :construction_worker:

  ## :speaker: What I talk about

- Conversation on scalability, architecture, technopreneurship and health of the developer at heart [TheGreenCodes](https://thegreencodes.com/)
+ Conversation on scalability, architecture, technopreneurs and health of the developer at heart [TheGreenCodes](https://thegreencodes.com/)

 1. [Software Architecture](https://thegreencodes.com/series/architectural-patterns)